Dark matter direct detection from the single phonon to the nuclear recoil regime: Additional results

 \section{Additional results}

 Here, we provide additional results for Ge, Si, and diamond.
 Concretely, Fig.~\ref{fig:densityofstates_materials} shows the density of states for these three materials, as extracted from~\cite{Jain2013}.
 Fig.~\ref{fig:differential_rate} shows the differential scattering rate via a massive scalar mediator for two example DM masses in GaAs, Ge and Si targets.
 Finally, Figs.~\ref{fig:ge_reaches},~\ref{fig:si_reaches}, and~\ref{fig:diamond_reaches} are the cross section plots corresponding to an integrated rate of 3 events/kg-year for Ge, Si, and diamond, respectively.
+The electron recoil cross sections shown (dashed black lines) are based on calculations in \cite{Knapen:2021run} for Ge, Si and in \cite{Liang:2020ryg} for diamond.